 Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

-A stack is a useful data structure to convert recursive code into iterative code.
-In recursive code, the compiler uses the call stack to convert it into iterative code.
-This call stack stores information such as local variables, input parameters, the current state of function calls, etc.
+In recursive code, compiler uses call stack in the background to convert it into iterative code.
+This call stack stores information like local variables, input parameters, the state of function calls, etc. So, for iterative implementation, we need to mimic what compiler does when we run recursive code!
+In other words: We need to use an explicit stack to simulate the execution of recursion.

 Recursive DFS traversal of binary tree